discover-devops/AWS/Storage/10_AWS_FSX.md

-No, **Amazon EFS (Elastic File System)** is not natively supported on **Windows EC2 instances**.
+**Amazon EFS (Elastic File System)** is not natively supported on **Windows EC2 instances**.
 EFS uses the **NFS (Network File System)** protocol, which is primarily a Unix/Linux protocol.
 Windows does not support NFS as efficiently as Linux-based systems, so EFS cannot be directly mounted on Windows instances.

 ### **Alternative for Windows Instances**